UMass-RC/unity-docs/docs/tools/GPU.md

 ## GPU-Enabled Software

 **CUDA**: NVIDIA's parallel computing platform.
-A version of this will typically be required to be loaded for most gpu jobs, as this allows access to this nvidia compiler suite (nvcc, nvfortran) as well as the nvidia gpu profiling tool (nsys).
+A version of this will typically be required to be loaded for most GPU jobs, as this allows access to this NVIDIA compiler suite (nvcc, nvfortran) as well as the NVIDIA GPU profiling tool (nsys).

 **Note: be sure to check which version(s) of cuda are compatible with the software that is being used.**